ghrcdaac/GHRC-Discover-Granules/README.md

  - skip: Only overrite the ETag and Last-Modified values pulled from S3 if they differ
  - replace: Erases the previous runs to force a clean collection run
  - error: If a granule is encountered that has been discovered before a ValueError exception will be thrown and execution will cease

+# Results
+The results of a successful run will be stored in S3.
+The bucket is currently ghrcsbxw-internal/discover-granule/lookup.
+The location is set in the ghrc-tf/lambdas file in the dev stack repo.
+The name of the file will be collection_name__version.csv

 # Testing
 If code changes need to be made to the discover-granules-tf-module code it is advised to clone this repo and the dev stack repo http://gitlab.com/ghrc-cloud/ghrc-tf-deploy